 Originally from Texas where Marie once taught at the University of Houston.
 The Griffiths, with their chocolate lab and horses lived for many years in their Rancho in the greater Sacramento-Auburn area of California (after moving from Silicon Valley).
 In 2007 Dave and Marie relocated to their owner-built home in the foothills of Taos, NM, boarding her horses nearby, to continue marketing and expanding her top-rated website with her daughter Sue Griffith.
 In 2011 Dave and Marie purchased a Horse Property near Tucson, AZ for a winter retreat.

-In addition to her website, her Electronic Flyer/Newsletter has become legend, emailed monthly to now approximately 30,000+ horse people (as of 2017).
+In addition to her website, her Electronic Flyer/Newsletter has become legend, emailed monthly (starting 2005) to now approximately 30,000+ horse people (as of 2017).
 Her subscribers consist of buyers (searching property), horse Realtors, by-owners, trainers, breeders, stables, horse business owners, and a number of folks in equine competition as well as horse club members.
 Participants can "unsubscribe" from her list at any time.
 As people drop out, change email addresses or purchase property, new horse folks are added.
 This list is meticulous maintained and is at the heart of her business and is never made available to others.

 ARTICLES: Marie also writes various real estate articles for her website and various newspapers and periodicals pertaining to the horse industry.
 She has been featured in horse magazines and area newspapers.
 Her writing goal is to educate prospective buyers and Realtors on horse and ranch property as well as the location of the most noted horse towns, trails, and horse communities throughout the country.